-Abstract submissions for IADR-APR 2019 is now open!
+Abstract submissions for IADR-APR is now closed!

 The Scientific Program Committee welcomes the submission of abstracts for the 4th Asia Pacific Region Congress of the International Association for Dental Research (IADR-APR 2019) to be held at the Brisbane Convention and Exhibition Centre, Queensland, Australia from 28 – 30 November 2019.
 The IADR-APR 2019 meeting will provide scientists and researchers throughout the Asia-Pacific region with the opportunity to present, discuss and critique their investigations.
 If you are involved in dental, oral and craniofacial research, we urge you to submit an abstract for presentation consideration.
 The oral and poster sessions will be designed around accepted abstracts.